 Kia ora tatou, nau mai haere mai

-- Chairman and Website Editor of Portobello Community Incorporated,
+- Website Editor of Portobello Community Incorporated,

 - The Portobello School Board of Trustees